-Measures for arriving at and leaving school

-Staff and students are advised to avoid public transport where possible, either by walking or cycling to work or using private vehicles.
-Letters will be sent to parents/carers regarding travel advice.

-Where the use of public transport is unavoidable the following control measures will be applicable:

-- Session times for students are staggered and set so as to avoid peak travel times - From 15th June 2020 anyone, except children under the age of 11, using public transport must wear a face mask - TfL are adding extra buses to the network and prioritising some bus services for school travel and children will be asked to use these where provided to ensure spaces on other services - We will check tfl.gov.uk/reopeningeducation for the latest information on services and safer travel guidance and share this with students and parents - We suggest staff wear protective gloves when using public transport and remove them when they arrive in school.
-Staff should observe social distancing as much as is practicable.
+Staff and students travel to Measures for arriving at and leaving school 8 work ivieasures for arriving at and leaving school 8 WOLK Staff and students are advised to avoid public transport where Risk from environmental possible, either by walking or cycling to work or using private exposure, exposure to persons, vehicles.
+Letters will be sent to parents/carers regarding travel transmission from touching contaminated objects advice.
+Where the use of public transport is unavoidable the following control measures will be applicable: Session times for students are staggered and set so as to avoid peak travel times From 15 th June 2020 anyone, except children under the age of 11, using public transport must wear a face mask TfL are adding extra buses to the network and prioritising some bus services for school travel and children will be asked to use these where provided to ensure spaces on other services We will check tfl.gov.uk/reopeningeducation for the lates information on services and safer travel guidance and share this with students and parents We suggest staff wear protective gloves when using public transport and remove them when they arrive in school.
+Staf should observe social distancing as much as is practicable.
 TfL have implemented their own protective measures including deep cleaning and disinfection of buses and tube trains Following gov.uk guidance parents will be asked to drop their children away from the school gates to minimise transmission risk.
-Gathering at the school gates or otherwise coming onto site without an appointment is not allowed.
-School Transport (Animal Care) From 2 December 2020, in accordance with advice from Public Health England, children and young people aged 11 and over must wear a face covering when travelling on dedicated transport to secondary school or college, unless they are exempt.
-Distancing should be put in place on dedicated school transport where possible Students should either sit within their bubble on school transport, or with the same constant group of children each day Students should clean their hands before boarding transport and again on disembarking Organised queuing and boarding should be put in place Ensure ventilation of fresh air from outside the vehicle is maximised by opening windows and ceiling vents
+Gathering at the school gates or otherwise coming onto site without an appointment is not allowed. j 11

+School Transport (Animal Care)

+- From 2 December 2020, in accordance with advice from Public Health England, children and young people aged 11 and over must wear a face covering when travelling on dedicated transport to secondary school or college, unless they are exempt. - Distancing should be put in place on dedicated school transport where possible - Students should either sit within their bubble on school transport, or with the same constant group of children each day - Students should clean their hands before boarding transport and again on disembarking - Organised queuing and boarding should be put in place - Ensure ventilation of fresh air from outside the vehicle is maximised by opening windows and ceiling vents